Online Causal Inference for Advertising in Real-Time Bidding Auctions: Abstract

 \section{Abstract}

-\begin{singlespace} Real-time bidding (RTB) systems, which leverage auctions to programmatically allocate user impressions to multiple competing advertisers, continue to enjoy widespread success in digital advertising.
-Assessing the effectiveness of such advertising remains a lingering challenge in research and practice.
-This paper presents a new experimental design to perform causal inference on advertising bought through such mechanisms.
-Our method leverages the economic structure of first- and second-price auctions, which are ubiquitous in RTB systems, embedded within a multi-armed bandit (MAB) setup for online adaptive experimentation.
-We implement it via a modified Thompson sampling (TS) algorithm that estimates causal effects of advertising while minimizing the costs of experimentation to the advertiser by simultaneously learning the optimal bidding policy that maximizes her expected payoffs from auction participation.
-Simulations show that not only the proposed method successfully accomplishes the advertiser's goals, but also does so at a much lower cost than more conventional experimentation policies aimed at performing causal inference. \end{singlespace}
+\begin{singlespace} Real-time bidding systems, which utilize auctions to allocate user impressions to competing advertisers, continue to enjoy success in digital advertising.
+Assessing the effectiveness of such advertising remains a challenge in research and practice.
+This paper proposes a new approach to perform causal inference on advertising bought through such mechanisms.
+Leveraging the economic structure of first- and second-price auctions, we establish novel results that show how the effects of advertising are connected to and hence identified from optimal bids.
+Importantly, we also outline the precise conditions under which these relationships hold.
+Since these optimal bids are required to estimate the effects of advertising, we present an adapted Thompson Sampling algorithm to solve a multi-armed bandit problem that succeeds in recovering such bids and, consequently, the effects of advertising, while minimizing the costs of experimentation.
+We use data from real-time bidding auctions to show that it outperforms commonly used methods to estimate the effects of advertising. \end{singlespace}

 \begin{singlespace} \textit{Keywords}: Causal inference, multi-armed bandits, advertising auctions \end{singlespace}

 {}